hertzg/hertzg/blog/2020-09-27-bluez-in-docker.md

 # Result so far - 12:25 am (+1 day)

-@ndessart I ended up using the nsenter (very reluctantly) as it seems like bluetooth hci is global on the system and as you mentioned is not supported in network namespaces.
+I ended up using the nsenter (very reluctantly) as it seems like bluetooth hci is global on the system and as you mentioned is not supported in network namespaces.
 I ended up with the following in the end.

 **Dockerfile**:
 ```Dockerfile